flatsurf/cppyythonizations/README.md

 A collection of [Pythonizations](https://cppyy.readthedocs.io/en/latest/pythonizations.html) for [cppyy](https://cppyy.readthedocs.io/en/latest/index.html).

-These mostly work around known bugs/limitations of cppyy or provide some reusable extensions such as Python pickling of C++ classes.
+These mostly work around known limitations of cppyy or provide some reusable extensions such as Python pickling of C++ classes.

 ## Current Release Info